IPL 7 Auction: Sehwag, Yuvraj among 11 Indians in the Rs 2 cr base price bracket

-Virender Sehwag, Yuvraj Singh, Kevin Pietersen, Michael Hussey, Mitchell Johnson have kept their base price in the highest bracket of Rs 2 crore for the 2014 Indian Premier League Player Auction
+Virender Sehwag, Yuvraj Singh, Kevin Pietersen, Michael Hussey, Mitchell Johnson are among the cricketers who have got the top base price of Rs 2 crore for the 2014 Indian Premier League Player Auction

 New Delhi: Discarded veterans Virender Sehwag and Yuvraj Singh have kept their base price in the highest bracket of Rs 2 crore for the upcoming auctions of the seventh edition of Indian Premier League.